 “I’m a Ranger,” he whispered in awe.
 “A phantom Ranger.”

 He placed the ruby into the slot where his suit’s battery had been.
 It glowed for a moment before returning to normal and he nodded in satisfaction as the power seemed to become a part of him.

 “I’m the Phantom Ranger!”

-A few light years away the captain of the Dianthe vessel that had cost him so much, suddenly felt very afraid.
+A few light years away the captain of a Dianthe vessel that had come to investigate the deaths of the boarding party suddenly felt very afraid.